+poweroff -h

-- -h displays help for this command. - -y will answer yes to any question.
+-y will answer yes to any question.
 This option is potentially hazardous.
-You can forcefully power off a component with the -y option. - -n answers no to any question.
+You can forcefully power off a component with the -y option.

+-n answers no to any question.
 You cannot forcefully power off a component with the -n option.